A BRIEF HISTORY OF NEWPORT AMATEUR RADIO SOCIETY. by Ross GW3NWS

 In 1975 I received a phone call from Leason Goucott (GW3YTJ) asking me if I would be interested in reforming the Newport Amateur Radio Society (NARS) and, as a result of that telephone call the Newport Amateur radio society was reborn and in late 1975 the club took up residence at Brynglas House.
 Brynglas house proved to be a most excellent QTH and the club flourished, eventually installing a 60 ft tower with 4 element beam and various wire aerials on the roof.

-In October 2013 the club moved to our present QTH at the St Julians community library, Newport where we meet on Friday evenings from 7pm.
+In October 2013 the club moved to to the St Julians community library, Newport where we held meetings until the end of 2022.
+Due to changes being made at the library we moved to our current QTH in the Tabernacle Congregational Chapel, Rhiwderinmeet and meet Thursday evenings from 7pm.